w3c/wai-website/pages/standards-guidelines/wcag/index.md

 Authorized Translations and unofficial translations of WCAG 2 are listed in [[WCAG 2 Translations]](/standards-guidelines/wcag/translations/).

-## WCAG 2 is ISO/IEC 40500 {#iso}
+## ISO/IEC 40500, EAA, EN 301 549, US {#iso}

-**W3C submitted WCAG 2.2 to ISO.** We expect it to be finalized through the ISO process in October 2025.

-**WCAG 2.0** is approved as an ISO standard: ISO/IEC 40500:2012.
-ISO/IEC 40500 is exactly the same as the original WCAG 2.0, which is introduced above along with supporting resources.

-The content of ISO/IEC 40500 is freely available from [www.w3.org/TR/WCAG20](https://www.w3.org/TR/WCAG20/); it is available for purchase from the [ISO catalogue {% include_cached external.html %}](https://www.iso.org/standard/58625.html).

-Benefits of WCAG 2.0 as an ISO standard are summarized in [ISO in the FAQ](/standards-guidelines/wcag/faq/#iso).
-More information on W3C and the ISO process is in the [W3C PAS FAQ](https://www.w3.org/2010/04/pasfaq).
+WCAG 2.2 is an approved International Organization for Standardization (ISO) standard: [ISO/IEC 40500:2025](https://www.iso.org/standard/91029.html), and is available free from ISO.
+ISO/IEC 40500:2025 is exactly the same as the October 2023 version of WCAG 2.2.
+W3C will submit the December 2024 version of WCAG 2.2 and expect it to be completed in 2026.

+In addressing the European Accessibility Act (EAA), most organizations use WCAG and the European Standard EN 301 549: Accessibility requirements for ICT products and services.
+EN 301 549 currently uses WCAG 2.1.
+We expect the next version of EN 301 549 to use the latest version of WCAG 2.2.

+Most United States laws currently use WCAG 2.0 or WCAG 2.1.

+To find which version other laws reference, see [Web Accessibility Laws & Policies](https://www.w3.org/WAI/policies/).

+W3C encourages using the latest version of WCAG 2.2.
+Content that meets WCAG 2.2 also meets WCAG 2.1 and WCAG 2.0.

 ## Who develops WCAG {#wg}